 The final cost of every rehab program depends upon the services you receive.
 For instance, outpatient rehabs tend to b cheaper than inpatient rehabs because they don’t offer room and baord to their patients.
 But, there are some general costs that can be estimate.
 The average costs of certain services follow.

 Detox: An analysis published in the medical journal Health Services Research found that the average cost of detox varies between $6 to 12K.
 The final cost depends upon the duration of the detox, the number of doctor’s consultations, the use of prescription medications, and the number of times drug testing is ordered.

 Psychotherapy: Counseling therapy sessions varies from almost free to $150 or more per hour.

 Outpatient Rehab: This rehab program can cost anywhere between $50-$135 per day.
 A typical treatment session of 10-12 weeks can cost around $6,000.

 Inpatient Rehab: A day in inpatient program may cost between $235-700.
 The final outcome of one 30-day treatment session can cost thousands of dollars, depending on location, services, and specialty you choose.

-Check out these research papers to find more information on the average costs here:
+Check out these research papers to find more information on the average costs of addiction treatment here: